passkeydeveloper/passkeys.dev/content/en/docs/reference/macos.md

 - creating and using passkeys that are backed up to iCloud Keychain
 - creating and using passkeys on/from another device, such as:
-  - an iPhone or iPad signed in to a different iCloud account
+  - an iPhone or iPad signed in to a different iCloud account, using FIDO [Cross-Device Authentication](../terms#cross-device-authentication-cda)
-  - an Android device
+  - an Android device, using FIDO [Cross-Device Authentication](../terms#cross-device-authentication-cda)
   - a FIDO2 security key<sup>1</sup>

 <p class="fs-6 text-muted"><sup>1</sup> On macOS, user verification methods (device PIN, biometric, etc) must already be configured on the security key prior to credential creation</p>

 ## Platform Notes

+### Cross-Device Authentication

+macOS does not currently support persistent linking of external authenticators for [Cross-Device Authentication](../terms#cross-device-authentication-cda) at the operating system level.

+Persistent linking is available between Android devices (authenticator) and Chrome and Edge (clients) on macOS.

+When an authenticator is not persistently linked, a QR code must be scanned on every use.

 ### Legacy Credentials